Getting started

 - All queries pass through to your database without being cached

-- DBO analyzes query patterns and builds intelligence
+- DBO analyzes query patterns and builds intelligence about your workload

-- Total queries: Total number of database queries processed.
+- Total queries: Total number of database queries processed

-- Cacheable queries: Read queries that are eligible for caching.
+- Cacheable queries: Read queries that are eligible for caching

 - Read/Write distribution: The distribution of read and write queries processed by the database